Where and when did Cacao ceremonies originate?

 Using intention, quiet time and meditation to work on yourself to find and maintain peace in a chaotic world is how and why you might drink Cacao and hold space for yourself.

 Cacao has incredible healing properties and is very nutritous, not to be confused with cocoa powder of hot chocolate.
-Ceremonial Cacao is raw chocolate without the vegetable oils and sugar added to processed chocolate.
+Ceremonial Cacao is pure chocolate without the vegetable oils and sugar added to processed chocolate.
+Nothing added or taken away.

 Cacao has so many natural health benefits, with a tangible emotional grounding and heart opening energy.